gobertm/HyDRa/Use-Cases/uc1-imdb/README.md

 ## IMDB
 ### **How-to**
--   Run 'docker-compose up' .
-To deploy databases and data.
+-   To deploy databases and data, run 'docker-compose up' in /data-deployment folder.
 This may take a few minutes ~10.
 It's done when mysql docker has succesfully run *3-directorTable.sql*
+-   -   Import project or create a new one and generate API using [uc1-imdb.pml](uc1-imdb.pml).
 -   Play with API and Data in [Test Class](https://github.com/gobertm/HyDRa/blob/main/Use-Cases/uc1-imdb/src/test/java/IMDBTests.java)

 ### **Description**